facts and figures

 - Tŷ Hafan is the only children’s hospice in South Wales but its services are available throughout Wales and are free to any family that needs them.

-- Life-limited means that the child or young person is not expected to live beyond 19 years old.
-We do not use the words “terminal”, “sick” or “ill”.
+- Life-limited means that the child or young person is not expected to live beyond 18 years old.
+We don't use the words “terminal”, “sick” or “ill”.

 - Tŷ Hafan provides specialist palliative care addressing the physical, emotional, social and spiritual needs of each member of the family.

 - The majority of Tŷ Hafan’s work is about “quality of life” rather than “end of life”.
-It is focused on “making the most of short and precious lives.”
+It is focused on “making the most of the time familes have together.”